jwellman1307/SafeSpend-App/README.md

   Allows users to add, edit, delete, and track recurring or one-time bills.

 - **Expenses**
-  Allows users to log spending and keep track of money leaving the budget.
+  Allows users to log spending and track money leaving the budget.

 - **History**
   Provides a record of activity so users can review budget changes and spending behavior.